• Skip to primary navigation

 Two hands holding some garibaldi dough wrapped in plastic wrap.

-Remove the dough from the fridge and cut in half.
-Note – preheat your oven at this stage to 350°F / 160°C Fan.
+Remove the dough from the fridge and cut it in half.
+Baker’s Tip – preheat your oven at this stage to 350°F / 160°C Fan.
 On a floured surface, roll out half of the dough into a 20 by 15cm rectangle.
 Repeat with the second half.
-This will form the top and bottom of the garibaldi biscuits.
+This will form the top and bottom of the Garibaldi biscuits.

 Rolling out garibaldi dough on a floured white surface using a white rolling pin.